AnthonyAl-khafaji/Wellness-Tracker/README.md

 Henry Zachary (henryzachary@oakland.edu)

 Description:
-The Fitness Tracker is a Java application designed to help users maintain a healthy lifestyle by tracking their exercise routines, monitoring their progress over time, setting fitness goals, and receiving reminders for workouts.
+The Wellness Tracker is a Java application designed to help users maintain a healthy lifestyle by tracking their exercise routines, monitoring their progress over time, setting fitness goals, and receiving reminders for workouts.

 How to run our application:
 Users can input details such as exercise type, workout duration, calories burned, username, email, and a reminder message.
 Upon clicking the "Submit" button, the application retrieves the user input and displays it in the console.